wrwr0az/ASP.NET-EmailSender/README.md

-# Email Sender Web Application USING ASP.NET Framework
+# Email Sender Web Application Using ASP.NET Framework

 This is a simple ASP.NET web application for sending emails to multiple recipients with support for file attachments.
 Users can send emails through different SMTP servers by providing credentials, selecting a port number, and optionally attaching multiple files.